ridwanlawson/ridwanlawson/README.md

 ## 📫 How to reach me

-You can reach me by email at ridwan.lawson@gmail.com, or on LinkedIn.
+You can reach me by email at ridwanlawsons@gmail.com, or on [LinkedIn](https://www.linkedin.com/in/ridwanlawson)

 ## ⚡ Fun fact